samyakmohelay/Twitter-Sentiment-Analysis/README.md

 <img src="https://github.com/samyakmohelay/Twitter-Sentiment-Analysis/blob/main/assets/0.png" width="600" height="400">

-Here, we are going to utilize the “Tweepy” library which is an easy-to-use Python library for accessing the Twitter API.
+Here, we are going to utilize the `Tweepy` library which is an easy-to-use Python library for accessing the Twitter API.

 > A Twitter developer account is also required, to get authorised in order to use the twitter API.